login

-Because Of Winn Dixie
+Because Of Winn Dixie Parent Guide

 When Opal Buloni (Annasophia Robb) moves to Naomi, Florida, she asks God for two things: to find friends in her new home and to see her estranged Mama once again.
 Her prayer is answered in the form of a big, hairy, stinky dog -- who has a nose for finding lost souls and a heart for healing them.
-Read the review. »

-Violence: B+
+Violence B+

-Sexual Content: A
+Sexual Content A

-Language: B+
+Profanity B+

-Run Time: 106
+Run Time: 106 minutes

 When Opal Buloni (Annasophia Robb) moves to Naomi, Florida with her Baptist minister father (Jeff Daniels), the ten-year-old feels in as much of a slump as the economically depressed small town.
 Looking around the empty, convenience-store leasehold now serving as a church, she pours out her heart to God.
-There are only two things she really wants -- to find friends in her new home and to see her estranged Mama once again.
+There are only two things she really wants—to find friends in her new home and to see her estranged Mama once again.

 Her plea is divinely addressed in an unexpected way.
 While shopping for a few food items, Opal is nearly bowled over by a runaway mutt who is wreaking havoc in the produce department.
 Afraid the animal will be impounded, the softhearted girl claims the pup as her own.
 Naming him Winn-Dixie, after the grocery store where she found him, Opal takes the stray home to meet The Preacher (the name she calls her father).